oktadev/okta-blog/_source/_posts/2017-10-17-add-the-power-of-webhooks-to-your-app-with-oktas-system-log.md

 title: "Add the Power of Webhooks to Your App with Okta's System Log"
 author: joel-franusic
 by: internal-contributor
+description: "To explain webhooks with Okta, this post will show you how to use an underappreciated feature in Okta, the System Log.
+Uses the Go programming language."
 communities: [go]
 tags: [webhooks, go]
 type: conversion